serajkoshy-code/scratchneuralnetwork/README.md

-Built a neural network using only NumPy
+Built a neural network using only NumPy,
-Predicts class of XOR dataset
+Predicts class of XOR dataset,
-Now finished
+Now finished.